eagle-yw/leveldb/README.md

 * **include/leveldb/write_batch.h**: Interface for atomically applying multiple updates to a database.

-* **include/leveldb/slice.h**: A simple module for maintaining a pointer and a length into some other byte array.

 * **include/leveldb/status.h**: Status is returned from many of the public interfaces and is used to report success and various kinds of errors.